 There are 29 countries where a PCT application is not enough and a filing at the 1-year mark is necessary.
 They are the 25 countries listed in the left column of the table above, plus the 4 countries in the middle column except for those in the Oceania region (because those can be addressed later through re-registration).

 Question #3: If you file a U.S. application followed by a PCT counterpart, are there any other deadlines (before the 30-month date for national filing based on the PCT), where if missed, the client will lose the right to later patent protection?

 Not really.
 There are three PCT countries, Luxembourg (LU), Tanzania (TZ), and Uganda (UG) that have issued “reservations” to the PCT Treaty, and if you wish to enter national phase in these countries, you must either file by 20 months from the priority date (the U.S. application), or you must file a PCT Chapter II Demand to defer the deadline to 30 months.
 However, patent protection in each of these countries can also be obtained via a Regional patent application – LU via an European Patent Office application (EPO) and the other two via an African Regional Property Organization (ARIPO) application.
+It is also possible to re-register an EU patent in Uganda.
 If you take no action before 30 months, your client can still have the right to extend protection through a different path.
-Thus, if your client files a PCT application plus any desired national applications in the 31 countries mentioned above by the 12-month date, no further national rights should be lost provided you are ready to act by the 30-month date.
+Thus, if your client files a PCT application plus any desired national applications in the 29 countries mentioned above by the 12-month date, no further national rights should be lost provided you are ready to act by the 30-month date.

 Isn’t it amazing how patent protection can be obtained virtually anywhere in the world?